deninguy39/EnseaInShell/README.md

 * Differentiating which pointer was simple and which one was a double pointer ;
 * Realizing that we had to change _execlp_ in _execvp_ since we had an argument array ;
 * Understanding the use of _splitter_ (which splits the arguments (token) when the following character is encountered) and _strtok_ (which extracts, one by one, each token of a string).

+# Lab 2 : TFTP Client

+NGUYEN Denis and TESTUZ Lauriane 2G1TD2TP3

+## Questions 1 & 2

+For these questions, our main difficulty was to find what arguments we had to put in the _printf_ function, in particular the pointers.

+## Question 3

+The socket required to add just a few lines compared to the previous code.
+So in fact, the main problem was to find that we had to put _rrq+1_ and _"\1%s netascii"_ int the _sprintf_ function (not forgetting to remove "\0" in the character chain).

+## Question 4

+This question enabled us to learn how to use the _sendto_ function (which sends a request to the server).
+We also had to use the _recvfrom_ function to receive data packets.
+Once again, our main difficulties was to find the arguments which had to be in the functions we have just mentioned before.